-- places the student in reasonable fear of harm to the student's person or property; - has a substantially detrimental effect on the student's physical or mental health; - has the effect of substantially interfering with the student's academic performance; or - has the effect of substantially interfering with the student's ability to participate in or benefit from the services, activities, or privileges provided by a school.
+- Places the student in reasonable fear of harm to the student's person or property. - Has a substantially detrimental effect on the student's physical or mental health. - Has the effect of substantially interfering with the student's academic performance. - Has the effect of substantially interfering with the student's ability to participate in or benefit from the services, activities, or privileges provided by a school.